viraj-nikam/canvas/README.md

 Once you have registered your site and have a shortname, use it to set the `DISQUS_NAME` key in your `.env` file.

+## Contributing

+Thank you for considering contributing to Canvas!
+The contribution guide can be found [here](https://github.com/austintoddj/Canvas/blob/master/CONTRIBUTING.md).

 ## Changelog

 Detailed changes for each release are documented in the [release notes](https://github.com/austintoddj/Canvas/releases).